Tejaswikatha/DogKennel/README.md

 ### Android

 1. yarn android (It will start the js metro bundler and run the application on emulator)

+### or

-2. or run yarn start
+1. yarn start
-3. open android folder in android studio and wait till the sync process and select the virtual device and click on play/run
+2. open android folder in android studio and wait till the sync process and select the virtual device and click on play/run